 Whale Watching at Sunset Cliffs Natural Park

-I can not think of a better place to see whales very close to shore than over at Sunset Cliffs.
-In fact, I have seen gray whales here, and boy, let me tell you, I was elated!
-I was that crazy lady jumping up and down, pointing in the direction of the whale spout.
-Believe me, if I see a whale, everyone around me will know it!
+I can not think of a better place to see whales very close to shore than at Sunset Cliffs.
+I have seen gray whales here, and boy, let me tell you, I was elated!
+I was that crazy lady jumping up and down, pointing toward the whale spout.
+If I see a whale, everyone around me will know it!

-What makes Sunset Cliffs unique is that there are many kelp beds right offshore, and Gray whales like to go into the kelp beds to feed.
+Sunset Cliffs are unique because there are many kelp beds right offshore, and Gray whales like to go into the kelp beds to feed.

 Give it a try for yourself between November and March.
 The trick is to stare at the horizon and look for any movement.
-Usually, your eyes will catch the whale spout.
-Patience is key!
+Usually, your eyes will catch the whale spout, and patience is key!

-Also, be on the lookout for great white sharks as they are known to hang out over here too.
+Also, be on the lookout for great white sharks, as they hang out here too.

 - Discover Sunset Cliffs Natural Parks